SGMOModeling/PyWFM/docs/installation/index.rst

       :alt: Download IWFM from the CNRA Open Data Platform

    .. important::
-      Downloading IWFM includes the IWFM dll that the iwfmdll python module is dependent on to work
+      Downloading IWFM includes the IWFM dll that the pywfm python module is dependent on to work

 4.

 .. rubric Footnotes

-.. [#pythonversion] The iwfmdll module has been tested using python 3.7.9
+.. [#pythonversion] The pywfm module has been tested using python 3.7.9